ar-visions/ion-modules/README.md

 ## ion-modules
 \
 Welcome.
 This repository is host to ion modules, a project aimed at being a lean and build-for-everywhere software framework written in C++17.
 Simply clone, and make an app at the same directory space as ion-modules.
-A package.json and 4 line CMake boilerplate is all you need from there:
+A package.json and 4 line CMake boilerplate is all you need from there:\
-\
+#### client example \
 \
 ```json
 {